projectceladon/celadon-documentation/source/getting-started/build-source.rst

       (:file:`out/target/product/caas/caas.flashfiles.eng.${USER}.zip`)
       is available after the build.
 You can refer to :ref:`caas-on-vm` section to prepare the host environment and boot the CiV image with QEMU.
-      Or, follow :ref:`install-on-nuc` of this guide to flash the installer image to a removable USB drive and install |C| on an Intel platform.

 Build |C| in Container with Android 9
 *************************************